Karim-2000/Arabic-Text-Detection-Recognition/READ-ME.markdown

 - **Dataset**: EvArEST, 128x128 input, 128x128 ROIs, Arabic-only.
 - **Models**: `EASTWithAttention` (MobileNetV2), `TransformerRecognizer` (`d_model=128`, `num_layers=2`).
 - **Optimizations**: Batch size 8, `accum_steps=1`, AMP, `gc.collect()`.

+## Notes
+- Annotations are in the format: `x1,y1,x2,y2,x3,y3,x4,y4,language,text`.
+The code filters for `language=Arabic` and uses the 10th field as text.
+- Adjust `vocab_size` based on the Arabic character set used.
+- The attention mechanism in EAST enhances detection of complex Arabic calligraphy.
+- The single-image test validates dataset loading, and saved images (e.g., `output.jpg`) can be used for the demo.
+- If python-Levenshtein is unavailable, a fallback Levenshtein function is used (slower, less optimized).
+- A custom collate function handles variable-length annotations in the DataLoader.
+- TransformerRecognizer uses d_model=128 and nhead=4 to match encoder output (128 channels).
+- Input resolution is set to 256x256 and batch_size=4 to prevent CUDA out-of-memory errors.
+- Set PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True to reduce memory fragmentation.
+"""

 ## Limitations
 - Sensitivity to low-resolution images.